tytydraco/yessleep/out/I_learned_a_dark_secret_at_my_first_job_Part_1__The_Ghost_Story.md

 "So what do you use your phone for?" he asked.

-"What... calling music?
-I don't know what you mean.
+"What... like, I don't know man.
+Calling, music maybe.
 What do you do with your phone?"
 I asked snarkily.

 "I take pictures of my feet and send them to random numbers."
 The instant response nearly gave me whiplash.